Bull Connor: Commissioner of Public Safety (1936–1954, 1957–1963)

 In 1936, Connor was elected to the office of commissioner of Public Safety of Birmingham, beginning the first of two stretches that spanned a total of 26 years.
-His first term ended in 1952, but he was re-elected in 1956, serving to 1963.
+His first stretch ended in 1952, but he was re-elected in 1956, and was sworn in on November 4, 1957, where he served until 1963.

 In 1938, Connor ran as a candidate for Governor of Alabama.
 He announced he would be campaigning on a platform of "protecting employment practices, law enforcement, segregation and other problems that have been historically classified as states' rights by the Democratic party".

 In 1948, Connor's officers arrested the U.S. Senator from Idaho, Glen H. Taylor.
-He was the running mate of Progressive Party presidential candidate Henry Wallace, former Democratic vice president.
+Taylor was the running mate of Progressive Party presidential candidate Henry Wallace, former Democratic vice president (1941 to 1945) with Franklin D. Roosevelt.
 Taylor, who had attempted to speak to the Southern Negro Youth Congress, was arrested for violating Birmingham's racial segregation laws.
 Connor's effort to enforce the law was caused by the group's reported communist philosophy, with Connor noting at the time, "There's not enough room in town for Bull and the Commies."

 During the 1948 Democratic National Convention, Connor led the Alabama delegation in a walkout when the national party included a civil rights plank in its platform.
 The offshoot States' Rights Democratic Party (Dixiecrats) nominated Strom Thurmond for president at its convention in Birmingham's Municipal Auditorium.

 Connor's second run for governor failed in 1954.
 He was the center of controversy that year by pushing through a city ordinance in Birmingham that outlawed "communism."

 Civil rights era

 Before returning to office in 1956, Connor quickly resumed his brutal approach to dealing with perceived threats to the social order.
 His forces raided a meeting which was being held at the house of African-American activist Reverend Fred Shuttlesworth, where three Montgomery ministers were in attendance.
-He feared that the Montgomery bus boycott which was under way would spread to Birmingham, in an effort to integrate city buses.
+He feared that the Montgomery bus boycott, which was underway, would spread to Birmingham, in an effort to integrate city buses.
 He had the ministers arrested on charges of vagrancy, which meant that they were not allowed to pay bail, nor were they allowed to receive any visitors during the first three days of their incarceration.
 A federal investigation followed, but Connor refused to cooperate.

 In 1960, Connor was elected Democratic National Committeeman for Alabama, soon after filing a civil lawsuit against The New York Times for $1.5 million.
 He objected to what he claimed was their insinuation that he had promoted racial hatred.
 He dropped his claim for damages to $400,000; the case dragged on for six years until Connor lost a $40,000 judgment on appeal.